jimwins/titi/docs/configuration.rst

 To save having type out model class name prefixes whenever code utilises ``Model::for_table()`` it is possible to specify a prefix that will be prepended onto the class name.

-The model prefix is treated the same way as any other class name when Paris attempts to convert it to a table name.
+The model prefix is treated the same way as any other class name when the Model attempts to convert it to a table name.
 This is documented in the :doc:`Models` section of the documentation.